AM4D53N/Sway-Debian-testingphase/README.md

+# Work in progress, do not run install
 # Sway-Debian

 Sway-Debian is a lightweight and customizable Debian-based environment featuring the Sway window manager.
 This setup is designed to provide a modern, efficient, and visually appealing desktop experience tailored for Wayland.